raeesmghl/my-javascript-notes/DOM_RECT-FRONTEND/README.md

 ```

-#### explaination
+#### Explaination

-- there is a function 'checkVisibility' which is invoked on scroll
+- There is a function 'checkVisibility' which is invoked on scroll
+- "window.innerHeight" and "document.documentElement.clientHeight" are very similar